-We utilized the Structured Output feature of OpenAI's GPTs and used a temperature of 0 for all prompts.\footnote{\href{https://platform.openai.com/docs/guides/structured-outputs}{Structured outputs} OpenAI documentation.} The return schemas are included with the prompts. $\text{\LaTeX }$ from prompts is rendered for readability.
+We utilized the Structured Output feature of OpenAI's models and used a temperature of 0 for all prompts.
+The return schemas are included with the prompts. $\text{\LaTeX }$ from prompts is rendered for readability.

-\subsubsection{Classification Prompts}
+\subsubsection{Classification prompts}

 Initial classification by GPT-4o mini: